 For this first edition, curators Sam Bardaouil and Till Fellrath have amassed an unprecedented amount of archival materials and primary sources consisting of more than 1,000 newspaper articles, unpublished letters, photographs, exhibition materials, film footage of exhibitions and studio visits, etc. spanning two decades of artistic production and covering more than 50 of the most active art spaces in Beirut between 1955 and 1975.
-This considerable corpus will be featured on a dedicated Perspective website in the form of a searchbale map and interactive timeline.
+This considerable corpus is now featured on a dedicated Perspective website in the form of a searchable map and interactive timeline.
 The website serves as a research platform for artists, scholars of art history, curators and anybody else who is pursuing further knowledge about Beirut's history of art and its development.
-This will be followed by an academic symposium featuring contributions from established scholars in the field, along with first-hand witnesses and participants from the two-decade period that is covered by this first edition.
-The sessions and respective papers from the symposium will be made available online.
-Through both, the website and the symposium, along with the renewed assessment of selected artworks from the Sardar Collection within the critical discourse and artistic landscape in which these were first created and exhibited, Perspective #1 allows the Saradar Collection to become witness to a key period in the history of modernism in Beirut and beyond.
+Through the website, along with the renewed assessment of selected artworks from the Sardar Collection within the critical discourse and artistic landscape in which these were first created and exhibited, Perspective #1 allows the Saradar Collection to become witness to a key period in the history of modernism in Beirut and beyond.

 About the Curators: